samchungy/zod-openapi/README.md

 ### Responses

 Similarly to the [Request Body](#request-body), simply set the `schema` as your Zod Schema as follows.
-You can set the response headers using the `responseHeaders` key.
+You can set the response headers using the `headers` key.

 ```typescript
 createDocument({